 Long-Term: the long-term rating on the Bonds could be upgraded if the long-term

-OSO rating of the Bank or the long-term rating of the Borrower were upgraded.
+rating of the Bank or the long-term rating of the Security was upgraded.

-Long-Term: the long-term rating on the Bonds could be downgraded if the
+Long-Term: the long-term rating on the Bonds could be lowered if the long term

-long-term OSO rating of the Bank or the long-term rating of the Borrower was
+rating of the Bank or the long-term rating of the underlying Bonds was

-downgraded, or if there was an increase in the level of default dependence
+downgraded, or if there is an increase in the level of default dependence

 Short-Term: the short-term rating on the Bonds could be lowered if the